IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 1.4.5 to comply with all licensing terms in respect of any Third Party Software whether procured or licensed by You or Us and to ensure such licensing terms permit You to allow Us to host such Third Party Software as part of the Hosting Services;

-1.4.6 to use reasonable endeavours to ensure that its own system or equipment does not contain any Trojan horse, worm, logic bomb, time bomb, back door, trap door or other common viruses.
+1.4.6 to use reasonable endeavours to ensure that its own system or equipment does not contain any Virus.

 1.5 You shall not re-sell or permit the resale directly or indirectly (whether or not for profit) of the Hosting Services (or any part) to any third party, or to allow any third party to receive or make use of the Hosting Services directly or indirectly (whether or not for profit).